w3f/General-Grants-Program/grants/speculative/RareLink.md

 ### 3.5 Community engagement

 RareLink Protocol has great community support in China and Germany.
 Our community manager will host technical meetups in different cities to engage more community members.
-Moreover, many media channels will report RareLink Protocol to their audience.
+Moreover, we had partnerships with many media channels and they will report RareLink Protocol to their audience.

 ## 4. Future Plans

+Our team would like to make continuous contributions to Substrate and Polkadot ecosystem.
+Our future plans are following:

+* enable the cross-parachain transfer of dynamic NFTs;
+* provide monitoring service to visualize the status and allow users to inspect end-to-end transfer process;
-Our long term plan is to onboard more developers to build applications on top of RareLink Protocol, which allows more use cases to be available to users.
+* onboard more developers to build applications on top of RareLink Protocol, which makes more use cases to be available.

 ## 5. Additional Information :heavy_plus_sign: